kmacpher67/deepseek/README.md

 # Kens deepseek testing @2025-Jan-27

 I generated the first file via myself and 2nd Dockerfile using Anthropics Claude Computer Use Demo. lol.
+Can i write an integration into index2.html for claude demo to use this or https://openwebui.com/

 https://ollama.com/library/deepseek-r1